 Using Troubleshooter to Fix the Stuck Windows 10 Upgrade

-Do you know that Windows 10 has been providing the Windows Troubleshooter Update application to fix many kinds of general problem that usually appears in the Windows Update?
+Do you know that Windows 10 has been providing the Windows Troubleshooter Update application to fix many kinds of the general problem that usually appears in the Windows Update?
 To run the Windows Update Troubleshooter, you can follow the steps below:

 - Open the “Control Panel”.
 To do so, right-click the Start Menu and then choose the Control Panel Option